The Bankrate promise

 A disposition fee, or a turn-in fee, is a charge to return your leased vehicle.
 The leasing company charges this fee to cover the cost of cleaning up and repurposing your old car for resale.

-They typically range from $300 to $400, according to Edmunds.
+The fee is typically around $350, according to Kelley Blue Book.
 The make and model of the vehicle, the dealership and the city, state or county that it’s located in all influence the disposition fee.

 The disposition fee is separate from your monthly payment but may be charged with other types of fees, like early termination charges, excessive mileage charges and excessive wear-and-tear charges.